Rome Travel Guide: Local Tips for your Trip

 Rome, the capital of Italy, lies along the Tiber River in central-western Italy, within the Lazio region.
 Spanning 496 square miles, Rome is Italy’s largest city and home to 2.8 million residents, with a metro area population of 4.3 million.
 Known for its rich history and cultural landmarks, Rome boasts iconic sites like the Colosseum, Roman Forum, and Vatican City, along with charming piazzas and fountains that reflect its storied past and vibrant present.

-Rome Quick Facts
+Quick Facts about Rome, Italy

 • Name: Roma (Italian)